hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 +++

-From the Deccan * * his (Mr. Tilak's) infiuence pro- jected far and wide. * * his prestige as a Brahmin of Bra- hmins, and as pillar of Orthodoxy, * * his reputation for pro- found learning in the philosophies of the West and the East, his trenchant style, his indefatigable activity, the glamour of his philanthrophy, his accessibility to high and low, his many acts of genuine kindliness, (his) personal magnetism * * co- mbined to equip him more fully than any other Indian Politi- cian for the leadership of a revolutionary movement.
+> From the Deccan his (Mr. Tilak's) influence projected far and wide.
+His prestige as a Brahmin of Brahmins, and as pillar of Orthodoxy, his reputation for pro- found learning in the philosophies of the West and the East, his trenchant style, his indefatigable activity, the glamour of his philanthrophy, his accessibility to high and low, his many acts of genuine kindliness, (his) personal magnetism combined to equip him more fully than any other Indian Politician for the leadership of a revolutionary movement.
+>

-Indian Unrest by Sir.
+> Indian Unrest by Sir.
 V. ChiroL

-Page 54.
+> Page 54.

-^T^HE late Mr. Gokhale used to describe how he was once humourously taken to task by an Executive Councillor for having made a seditious speech.
+The late Mr. Gokhale used to describe how he was once humourously taken to task by an Executive Councillor for having made a seditious speech.
 On Mr.
-Gokhale*s denying having done so, a C. I. D. report of his speech was produced and both Mr. Gokhale and the Official laughed over the perversions and distortions contained in that report.
+Gokhale's denying having done so, a C. I. D. report of his speech was produced and both Mr. Gokhale and the Official laughed over the perversions and distortions contained in that report.
 It is not given to every